 photos by Dan Fellow

-Thankfully, Gavin introduced a lovely little gallery-slideshow feature for the website last week; one we’ve made great use of already.
-So we’ll let Dan’s Bothwell photos speak for themselves, and invite interested parties to add their own comments about the Tasmanian town below.
+Dan’s Bothwell photos speak for themselves, and we invite interested parties to add their own comments about the Tasmanian town below.
 First-hand knowledge and information is always preferred over random grabs and links from Google.
 One person bound to have details to share is Ross Baker, the traditional golf-club maker at Lost Farm (Barnbougle) in north east Tasmania.

 Here’s one thing we did notice: there’s obviously lots of heritage houses and buildings.
 When we published an article about Richmond Gaol, there was mention of the title “Tasmania’s most important historic town”.
 Oatlands was one place that vied for the award; along with Campbell Town, Evandale and George Town according to our social media discussion.
 Maybe Bothwell should get a look in as well?

 Regardless of the town’s ranking in that debate, there’s definitely lots of Tasmanian history to discover during a visit.
 Carol revealed much of interest in her article about Bothwell.
 We’re certainly very keen to visit the region ourselves.
 There may not be anything left unsaid or unseen, but we’d like to visit anyway.
 Knowing there’s the Nant Estate Whisky Distillery to explore also makes the idea very attractive.
-Hopefully these additional Bothwell photos have given you incentive to make your way there one day too.
+Hopefully these additional Bothwell photos (and we have more in our kit bag) have given you incentive to make your way there one day too.

 If you have a collection of photos and a relevant story to accompany them, please contact Think Tasmania.
 We love to share new and interesting material with all our readers via the website, newsletter and social media.